skx/simple.vm/README.md

 Because writing (binary) bytecode by hand is not pleasant there is also a simple Perl "compiler" script included within the repository which will read source and generate the appropriate bytecodes.
 Using the compiler programs can be written in your favourite text-editor, compiled, and then later executed.

-This particular virtual machine is register-based, having ten registers which can be used to either store strings or integer values.
+This particular virtual machine is register-based, having ten registers which can be used to store strings or integer values.

 Implementing a basic virtual machine, like this one, is a pretty well-understood problem:

-* Load the bytecode that is to be intepretted into a buffer.
+* Load the bytecode that is to be interpreted into a buffer.
 * Fetch an instruction from from the buffer.
    * Decode the instruction, usually via a long `case` statement.
-   * Advance the index such that the next instruction is ready to be intepretted.
+   * Advance the index such that the next instruction is ready to be interpreted.
    * Continue until you hit a `halt`, or `exit` instruction.
 * Cleanup.